 How to Be a Role Model For Your Kids Without Being Perfect

 Role models are all around us.
 They have the power to inspire us to greatness – or to lead us down the wrong path.
 Our children are little sponges that absorb everything around them.
 So as parents, it’s important that we set a good example for our little ones.
-It’s also equally important that we are selective about the people in our lives that have the power to influence our children.

 But how do we achieve this goal without putting too much pressure on ourselves to be perfect?
-And if we can’t always be a shining example for our little people, then what?

 The Good and the Bad

 First, it’s important that we make a distinction between “good” role models and “bad” role models.
 Good role models aren't necessarily perfect people that never fail or never have bad days.
 Good role models are simply human beings that show up for life every day, knowing that their choices have the power to impact the lives of everyone around them – and they do their best to be a good influence, leading with kindness and respect.
 And they continue to be good role models on their bad days as well, recovering well from mistakes and showing resiliency and positivity when things don't go their way.

 Bad role models, on the other hand, don’t make good or informed decisions and cannot make the connection that their choices or negative behaviors have the power to affect the people in their lives.
 Usually this is because they are too self-involved or unaware to either notice or care.